hpides/BDL/tutorial_03_hadoop_dependencies.md

 ## Hadoop Setup

-Now we install the dependencies required by hadoop.
+Now we install the dependencies required by Hadoop.
 When not otherwise stated all instructions have to be executed on all nodes.

 ### Prerequisites